- Area of City: 4.1 square miles

 Union Pacific Railroad (UPRR) & The ACE San Gabriel Trench Project

-The original railroad was Southern Pacific Railroad t washat acquired by UPRR.
+The original railroad was Southern Pacific Railroad was acquired by UPRR.
 Crossings are located at Ramona Street, Mission Road, Del Mar Avenue, and San Gabriel Blvd.
-The Alameda Corridor-East Construction Authority (ACE) is responsible for the engineering and construction of grade separation projects at these locations.
+The Alameda Corridor-East Construction Authority (ACE) was responsible for the engineering and construction of grade separation projects at these locations.
+The project was completed in 2018.